-- Heart and Vascular Lab performs diagnostic and treatment services, enabling hospital staff to treat most patients who may have suffered a heart attack or stroke.
+- Heart and Vascular Lab performs diagnostic and treatment services, enabling hospital staff to treat most patients who may have suffered a heart attack.

 - Vascular Surgery Surgery of the carotid artery is performed when the major arteries in your neck become narrowed or blocked.
 These arteries, called the carotid arteries, supply your brain with blood.
-Your carotid arteries extend from your aorta in your chest to the brain inside your skull.
+Your carotid arteries extend from your aorta in your chest to your brain.

-- Home Health Services reaches out to those who need nursing care, rehabilitation and/or therapy—all provided in the comfort of familiar surroundings.
-Home health care is a skilled, personalized service provided to patients of all ages in their place of residence, including assisted living or group home settings.
+- Home Health Services reaches out to those who need nursing care, rehabilitation and/or therapy—all provided in the comfort of your home.
+Home health care is a skilled, personalized service provided to patients of all ages where they live, including assisted living or group home settings.

 - Anticoagulation Management Services are provided for stroke patients who are prescribed blood thinning drugs such as Coumadin or Warfarin.
 These drugs must be closely monitored by pharmaceutical technicians to ensure patients are receiving appropriate dosages.

-- Educational Services offer classes and courses on many diseases and medical challenges faced by our community.
+- Educational Services offers classes and courses on many diseases and medical challenges faced by our community.
 Many of these courses and events are free or have a nominal cost.

 Stroke Support Group